jnozzi/cocoadev.com/markdown/ObjectsStructsAndPointersBasics.md

 What is the meaning of *) as often used in:

-+ (General/NSString *)description
++ (NSString *)description

 and

-- (void)forwardInvocation:(General/NSInvocation *)anInvocation
+- (void)forwardInvocation:(NSInvocation *)anInvocation

-In the case of the General/NSString, how would you read that in English?
+In the case of the NSString, how would you read that in English?

 Thanks in advance -- jh

 ----

 The * is a normal C pointer.
-So *+ (General/NSString *)description* literally means:  *a class method that returns a pointer to an General/NSString object*
+So *+ (NSString *)description* literally means:  *a class method that returns a pointer to an NSString object*

 Is that what you meant?

---General/JeffDisher
+--JeffDisher

 ----

 Yes, thank you!
-So I assume that by that same logic, in the second example, anInvocation is a pointer to an General/NSInvocation object being used as an argument to forwardInvocation?
+So I assume that by that same logic, in the second example, anInvocation is a pointer to an NSInvocation object being used as an argument to forwardInvocation?

 jh

 ----

-Yes:  anInvocation is a pointer to an General/NSInvocation object, and the     +General/[NSObject description] method returns a pointer to an General/NSString object (and happens to be a class method, but this is unimportant).
+Yes:  anInvocation is a pointer to an NSInvocation object, and the     +[NSObject description] method returns a pointer to an NSString object (and happens to be a class method, but this is unimportant).

 You'll see the pointer whenever the variable is.. a pointer. :-)  Almost every time you deal with an object in objective-c you'll be holding onto it via a pointer to the object.
 In rarer circumstances you may see pointers to other data types.
-For example, in the method on General/NSMutableArray declared as
+For example, in the method on NSMutableArray declared as

     - (void)removeObjectsFromIndices:(unsigned *)indices numIndices:(unsigned)count